la2050/archive/_projects/2014/play-with-music-platform-pwmp.md

    Our response: create a platform that’s as compelling & fun as it is relevant & useful.
 We want to build communities & economies by inspiring kids.
 There’s no lack of opportunity - LA employs more artists than any other city in the U.S., with a sector that consists of nearly 1 million direct & indirect jobs.
 By 2016, these numbers are projected to grow; for example, we’ll have 14% more sound engineers (earning $59,470/year on average).

    When we foster creative platforms & programs, we prepare LA kids for these jobs, creating generations of sustainable communities.
 Laying these foundations will benefit all of LA by 2050.
-How will your idea/project help make LA the best place to connect today?
-In LA2050?: >- Our confirmed partners are Green Dot Public Schools, No Right Brain Left Behind (NRBLB) & CalArts Community Arts Partnership (CAP).
+Whom will your project benefit?
+Please be specific.: >- Our confirmed partners are Green Dot Public Schools, No Right Brain Left Behind (NRBLB) & CalArts Community Arts Partnership (CAP).